coursetable/coursetable/CONTRIBUTING.md

    You should see something like `api_1 | {"message":"Insecure API listening on port 4096","level":"info","timestamp":"2021-10-09 21:24:01:241"}`.
 You can test that the API is working by going to http://localhost:4096/api/ping which should show you a page that says "pong".

-1. In a seperate terminal window, start the frontend:
+1. In a separate terminal window, start the frontend:

    ```sh
    cd ../frontend